 King David tells us in Psalm 139 that the Lord not only cares about us, but He is also intimately familiar with all of our thoughts and ways.
 And knowing this, He still loves us.

 Psalm 139, a psalm of David:

 1 O Lord, You have searched me and known me.
 2 You know my sitting down and my rising up; You understand my thought afar off.
 3 You comprehend my path and my lying down, and are acquainted with all my ways.
 4 For there is not a word on my tongue, but behold, O Lord, You know it altogether.
 5 You have hedged me behind and before, and laid Your hand upon me.
 6 Such knowledge is too wonderful for me; It is high, I cannot attain it.
-Psalm 139:1-6 NKJV
+Psalm 139:1-6 (NKJV)

 David’s Psalm 139 also describes the vastness of God’s presence throughout the earth and the physical and spiritual universe.
 Like Jonah in the Old Testament, we can try to run and hide from God, but that is not even remotely possible.

 7 Where can I go from Your Spirit?
 Or where can I flee from Your presence?
 8 If I ascend into heaven, You are there; If I make my bed in hell, behold, You are there.
 9 If I take the wings of the morning, and dwell in the uttermost parts of the sea,10 Even there Your hand shall lead me, and Your right hand shall hold me.
-Psalm 139:7-10 KJV
+Psalm 139:7-10 (NKJV)

 It can be a frightening thought that God is so intimate with us.
-We have all said, done and thought things that we are ashamed of, and wish we could do over again.
+We have all said, done, and thought things that we are ashamed of, and wish we could do over again.

 What is one area or relationship in your life that you need God’s help to improve?
-May He help each one of us today to take a step towards healthy progress with the gift of His renewal.

 Thought for the day: Nothing is wasted in God’s economy.